 Well, it might be, as long as that “doing nothing” is intentional, voluntary, and consciously sustained.
 But that is just one of the many things he might be doing (or not doing) in his meditation.
 He may also be mindfully attending to his breath, stabilizing his mind; investigating his own physical and mental experience, getting insight into the nature of reality; cultivating in himself wholesome qualities, such as heartfelt love and compassion for every living being; engaging in analytical thought over a specific subject, idea, or situation; and countless other possibilities.
 All of these can correctly be called meditation.

 He also does not need to be sitting like that – he could be sitting on a chair, lying down, or on his knees.
 And he even does not need to be still: he could be walking, stretching, or even dancing.
-Needless to say, he doesn’t need be wearing his monk robs – he could be dressed just like you or me, like a businessman, like an Arabian prince, or simply naked (in the Himalayas that’s ok).
+He doesn’t need be wearing his monk robs – he could be dressed just like you or me, like a businessman, like an Arabian prince, or simply naked (in the Himalayas that’s ok).
+And, needless to say, it doesn’t have to be a he – it could be a she, or none of these.

 Still, all of these are effectively called meditation.
 Why?
 What do they all have in common?
 What are the defining characteristics of meditation?
 I have already given you a giant hint, but in case you missed it, let’s take a look together.